 The bond between Hawkeye football and farming was forged during Iowa's 1985 run to the Rose Bowl.
 That year, as commodity and land prices withered and thousands of Iowa family farms faced foreclosure, Fry wanted to show his team's support for farmers.
 To raise awareness for the role Iowans play in feeding the nation, Fry planted a new decal on the helmets of his top-ranked team ahead of its nationally televised game against Ohio State.
 The gold emblem, affixed above the Tigerhawk on the right side of the helmet, featured three black letters and a simple message: ANF, short for America Needs Farmers.

 Today, ANF remains an enduring symbol for Iowans.
 After Ferentz revived the tradition a decade ago, the Hawkeyes still proudly wear the symbol on fall Saturdays.
 In a partnership with the Iowa Farm Bureau that began in 2011, the team hosts an annual America Needs Farmers-themed game (this year's date is Oct.
 12, 2019 against Penn State), when a former Hawkeye is added to the ANF Wall of Honor in the northwest corner of Kinnick Stadium.
-The wall salutes football alumni who exemplify the tenacity, work ethic, and character of Iowa farmers.
+Kroul is this year’s ANF honoree, joining a list of football alumni who exemplify the tenacity, work ethic, and character of Iowa farmers.

 "You can almost feel the aura and the backing you get from farmers." -Matt Kroul on what it means to wear the ANF logo